JonnyHaystack/HayBox/README.md

 #### Communication backends (console selection)

-For all DIYs that support native USB it is configured to use the DInput backend as the default.
-To select another backend on plugin, the following button holds are available:
+By default, the DInput backend is selected if a USB connection is detected.
-- C-Down - GameCube backend (125Hz)
+Otherwise, it defaults to GameCube backend, unless another backend is manually selected by holding one of the following buttons on plugin:
-- C-Up - GameCube backend (polling rate fix disabled)
+- A - GameCube backend (polling rate fix disabled - used for GCC adapters)
-- C-Left - Nintendo 64 backend (60Hz)
+- C-Left - Nintendo 64 backend (60Hz polling rate)

 #### Game mode selection